kearnz/markov-yelp-reviews/README.md

 ## The Yelp Dataset

+Yelp exposes a subset of its businesses, reviews, and user data for academic and educational purposes.
+The files come in either SQL or JSON format.
+The yelp class in this project expects JSON.

+For more info, see: https://www.yelp.com/dataset

 ## Dependencies

 I'm in the process of reorganizing these scripts into a more useable package, so I apologize for the lack of SemVer.
 But below is what you'd definitely need to get these scripts running.